uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 <br><br>

 Congratulations!
 You have now set up RStudio to work with GitHub.
 If you need more help with this there is lots of information <a href="https://happygitwithr.com">here</a>.
 We will also be available to work through these steps with you in the workshops on Fridays.

-# add picture of RStudio terminal with your test file